HanbumKo/hanbumko.github.io/about.md

 ---

+Master's student at UNIST AIGS.

-I'm a master's student under the supervision of [**Prof. Sungbin Lim**](https://sites.google.com/view/sungbin/) in Learning Intelligent Machine Laboratory, UNIST AIGS.
+I'm studying Artificial Intelligence under the supervision of [**Prof. Sungbin Lim**](https://sites.google.com/view/sungbin/).
 I have been fascinated making something intelligent, and currently have been studying Reinforcement Learning, Robotics.